jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/devopsweb/index.md

   b.
 Click the **JOBS** tab and note the following items:

      * The app is set to deploy to your Bluemix organization and space.
-     * Bluemix is based on Cloud Foundry, so the deployment script uses the Cloud Foundry command-line interface command cf push to deploy your app.
-To learn more about configuring deployment scripts when using Cloud Foundry [see the Cloud Foundry documentation][29].
+     * Bluemix is based on Cloud Foundry, so the deployment script uses the Cloud Foundry command-line interface command `cf push` to deploy your app.
+To learn more about configuring deployment scripts when using Cloud Foundry, [see the Cloud Foundry documentation][29].

   c.
 Since you did not make any changes, click **DISCARD CHANGES** to return to the BUILD & DEPLOY page.